gitpod-samples/template-php-laravel-mysql/README.md

 ## Notes & caveats

+The database does not get automatically migrated.
+Once started, we should run `php artisan migrate`, after the DB service is ready.
+It should be a few moments.

 If you want to try a Laravel Breeze scaffolding, then you should be aware that files will be changed, and you will to revert some content.

 You will have to do these steps: